Jeffersonszn43/Otto-LC-Project/README.md

 ##### The project was built into two parts:

 - Software for the web application for the control of the Otto LC robot-Jerry.
-- Software that will be built to showcase the basic capabilities that the Otto LC robot is able to do.
+- Software that will showcase the basic capabilities that the Otto LC robot is able to do.

-##### The software that was created to allow users to control Jerry using the web application and to showcase the capabilites of the Otto LC-Jerry robot can be found in the `Jerry_Software` folder in the repository, and both were written in MicroPython.
+##### The software that was created to allow users to control Jerry using the web application and to showcase the capabilities of the Otto LC-Jerry robot can be found in the `Jerry_Software` folder in the repository, and both were written in MicroPython.

 #### Otto LC Jerry Showcase Software:

-##### The design of Jerry included a Photoresistor that will be responisble for when Jerry will do it's movements in the showcase program.
+##### The design of Jerry included a Photoresistor that will be responsible for when Jerry will do it's movements in the showcase program.
 If the room Jerry is in is dark, then the robot will do a certain gesture and display a certain emotion on the 8x8 LED Matrix included in the design of the robot.
 When the room Jerry is in is bright, then the robot will do it's walking and dancing movements along with displaying it's different emotions on the LED Matrix, and the robot will do emotional gestures.
 This program will be `Otto_LC_Jerry.py` in the `Jerry_Software` folder.

 #### Otto LC Jerry Web Application Software: